-The discovery service from Scandiweb is based on Systems Engineering principles, with a few of our colleagues completing the course in MIT.
+The discovery service from scandiweb is based on Systems Engineering principles, with a few of our colleagues completing the course at MIT.
 We start with defining your business goals and those to be achieved during the project, and in the process engaging your company stakeholders, our solution architects, and our executive team with 19 years of experience in digital technologies and commerce.

 Once the target system's big pieces are identified, we split them further into components and modules each having its requirements and low-level design.
 Additionally, we look into the data pipelines existing within your organization, detail data profiles, and link them to the sources and destinations along with the data update scenarios.

 Getting a full view of the systems, their requirements, components, and modules—along with low-level designs for each of them—significantly removes uncertainty from a project's potential service provider and thus reduces any risk buffers for some “unclear scope."
 We have quoted project ballparks before discovery and these usually were up to 30% more than the budget we arrived at after the discovery was completed.

 Granular understanding of the target system split into platforms, components, modules and sometimes even features instead of a “project monolith” also allows for smart phasing of the delivery, like delivering Phase 1 with critical features faster and with lower costs than scheduling subsequent releases in the succeeding months or quarters.